Thursday, August 22, 2024

 and sitting on the throne started beating the Earth;

-of heat and cold by fitting coolers and heaters,
+and cold by fitting natural coolers and heaters,

-but tore away Mother Earth’s hides, her children,
+but tear away her children, their Mother's skin.

-did Surgeries on her flesh with no complaints of ailments.
+do Surgeries on her flesh though no ailments,

-They hurt her and injured her, causing unendurable pain;
+hurt her and injure her, causing unbearable pain;

-words fell into dead ears with no compassion,
+words hers fall into dead ears of unconcern,

-turning left to write on her bed seeking a soothe;
+On turning left to write one day, seeking a soothe;

 high hills she pampered in her lap as her darling,